 Wylie in Collin County, Texas — The American South (West South Central)

 Location.
-33° 0.771′ N, 96° 32.366′ W. Marker is in Wylie, Texas, in Collin County.
-Marker is at the intersection of South Ballard Avenue and Highway 78, on the right when traveling south on South Ballard Avenue.
+33° 3.096′ N, 96° 32.652′ W. Marker is in Wylie, Texas, in Collin County.
+Marker is on Saint Paul Road east of Cutter Crossing Place, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Wylie TX 75098, United States of America.
 Touch for directions.